tenderlove123/tenderlove123/README.md

 - 👋 Hi, I’m @tenderlove123
-- 👀 I’m interested in tender things.
+- 👀 I’m interested in slow...TENDER THINGS
-- 🌱 I’m currently learning to spy
+- 🌱 I’m currently learning to..... 😘
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...😏😏 MUST I?
 - 📫 How to reach me ... payrebecca881@gmail.com

 <!---